mllwchrry/s-p-box/README.md

 - P-box
 - flag to identify whether to use forward or reverse P-box (false by default)

+### Returns:
+- an array of binary 8-bit blocks which values were permuted using the P-box

 ```sh
 pBox(binaryArray, forwardPBox, true)
 ```